Courtesy of American Express

 Current welcome offer: Earn 60,000 Membership Rewards points after spending $4,000 within the first six months.
 The card normally comes with 35,000 points after spending $4,000 in three months.
 You’ve got twice the time to earn nearly twice the points.

 Earning: The Amex Gold Card earns bonus points on a well-rounded portfolio of purchases.
-It accrues four points per dollar at restaurants, including takeout and delivery, as well as on up to $25,000 per calendar year in spending at U.S. supermarkets (then one point per dollar after that).
+It accrues four points per dollar at restaurants, including takeout and delivery in the U.S., as well as on up to $25,000 per calendar year in spending at U.S. supermarkets (then one point per dollar after that).
 When you’re ready to start traveling again, you can earn three points per dollar on flights booked either directly with airlines or through AmexTravel.com.
 It earns one point per dollar on everything else.

-Other perks: Cardholders receive up to $100 in statement credits per calendar year to put toward airline incidental fees, like charges for checked bags or seat assignments, on one qualifying U.S. airline they designate.
-They can also take advantage of up to $10 per month (so $120 per year) in statement credits when using their card to pay for orders from delivery services like Grubhub, Seamless, and Boxed, as well as participating Shake Shack locations.
-Starting early in 2021, the Amex Gold Card will also provide members with up to $10 per month in Uber Cash that can be used in the U.S. on Uber Eats orders or Uber rides.
-Cardholders can also enroll before December 31, 2021 for Uber Eats Pass, a monthly subscription that waives delivery fees on grocery orders over $30 in select markets, and on restaurant orders over $15, which are also eligible for a five percent discount.
+Other perks: Cardholders can take advantage of up to $10 per month (so $120 per year) in statement credits when using their card to pay for orders from delivery services like Grubhub, Seamless, and Boxed, as well as participating Shake Shack locations (enrollment required).
+The Amex Gold Card will also provide members with up to $10 per month in Uber Cash that can be used in the U.S. on Uber Eats orders or Uber rides (enrollment required).
 Finally, the card does not charge foreign transaction fees and provides a few travel and purchase protections.

-One of the most popular rewards credit cards of all time, the Chase Sapphire Preferred is also offering its highest-ever sign-up bonus at the moment.
+One of the most popular rewards credit cards of all time, the Chase Sapphire Preferred is a new sign-up bonus at the moment.

 Annual fee: $95

 For those trying to decide between these two, frankly excellent, travel rewards cards, the choice comes down to a few key factors.
 They include how you’ll eventually use the points you earn with either card, and whether or not you can maximize the benefits of each to offset their annual fees.
-First, let’s look at how you can put Amex and Chase points to use.
+First, let’s look at how Amex Points and Chase Points stack up against each other.

 American Express Membership Rewards points are among the most useful rewards currencies around.
 Points redeemed for bookings through Amex Travel are worth one cent apiece toward flights and a bit less than that for things like hotel bookings.
 So you can get around $400–$600 worth of travel from the bonuses alone.
 Amex points redeemed for statement credits and gift cards are usually worth even less, so avoid that option.